OpenNews/srccon-work/program.md

 permalink: /program/index.html
 ---

-SRCCON:WORK will focus on themes around careers, teamwork, and care.
-During the conference, we’ll explore how these themes intersect in our work to make journalism more inclusive of and responsive to the communities we cover.
+SRCCON:WORK will explore how we as a community can make journalism more inclusive, representative, and responsive.
+This new, two-day event builds on conversations emerging from SRCCON, our hands-on conference that gathers members of the news-code community each year to take on ideas that push newsrooms forward.

 ## Schedule Overview

-Each part of the schedule will begin with a pair ot 10-minute talks before breaking into collaborative sessions digging into their themes.
+Each part of [the schedule](/schedule) will begin with a pair ot 10-minute talks before breaking into collaborative sessions digging into their themes.

-* **Thursday AM: Hiring & Career Growth.** Our communities deserve coverage that brings in diverse, skilled voices and makes newsrooms a place they want to stay.
+* **Thursday AM: Hiring & Career Growth.** Our communities deserve coverage that brings in representative voices and makes newsrooms a place they want to stay.
 * **Thursday PM: Mental Health & Self-care.** Let's talk about staying healthy—as individuals and as a community—so that even when the work gets hard, we don’t lose sight of the meaning we find in it.
 * **Friday AM: Collaboration & Teamwork.** We'll share strategies to manage and mentor each other, and build happy, functional teams that communicate and coordinate across organizations.
 * **Friday PM: What Comes Next.** Let's get ready to go home and change newsroom culture.
 This is where the work starts, not ends.